-The current tax liability for the Consolidated Entity of \$159,000 (2014:\$269,000) represents the amount of income taxes payable in respect of current and prior financial periods.
+he current tax liability for the Consolidated Entity of \$397,000 (2015: \$159,000) represents the amount of income taxes payable in respect of current and prior financial periods.
 In accordance with the tax consolidation legislation, LandMark White Limited as the head entity of the Australian tax-consolidated group has assumed responsibility for the current tax asset/liability initially recognised by the members in the tax-consolidated group.